Accelerate-AI/AutoEDA/README.md

 - D Tale
 - Dataprep

-**Our attempt here is to capture use cases / real life applications in industry leveraging these
+**Our attempt here is to capture use cases / real life applications in industry leveraging these.**

 ## Suggestions / Questions if any ?